-Royal Dutch Shell plc: Notification and Public Disclosure in Accordance With the Requirements of the EU Market Abuse Regulation of Transactions by Persons Discharging Managerial Responsibilities
+Royal Dutch Shell plc: Notification and Public Disclosure in Accordance with the Requirements of the EU Market Abuse Regulation of Transactions by Persons Discharging Managerial Responsibilities

 |

-Dividend shares in respect of shares previously delivered under the annual bonus.
+Dividend shares in respect of shares previously vested under employee share plans and held in a Vested Share Account

 |